precice/precice.github.io/content/docs/running/running-output-files.md

 ## Exchange directory

-This directory is created during initialization by the connector participant in a [communication](configuration-communication.html), advertising the network addresses and ports that the requestor can connect to.
+The exchange directory `precice-run/` is created during initialization by the connector participant in a [communication](configuration-communication.html), advertising the network addresses and ports that the requestor can connect to.
 After the communication handshake is completed, the respective files are deleted.
 Before [running a simulation](running-simple.html) again, remove this directory if not empty (e.g., previous failed initialization).